Health & Safety

 The schizophrenic patient’s support system

 Part 8 of Schizophrenia.
 Family and friends can also help patients set realistic goals and regain their ability to function in the world.
-Support for those
+Support for those with mental disorders

 Read the rest this article free